ScenarioHunting/website/index.md

-Scenario Hunting is a design first test method that helps developers implement high-quality features from visual event driven models such as Event Storming.
-Scenario Hunters' focus of attention is allways the behavior.
-The cause and the effect, and the role the scenario under implementation plays from the bigger picture perpective of the story.
+Scenario Hunting is a design first test method.
+It comprises a series of steps that turn visual design artifacts like Event Storming artifacts to high-quality code.
+Scenario Hunters' focus of attention is always on design, behavior, and the role the scenario under implementation plays from the bigger picture perspective of the story.

 <img src="https://cdn.jsdelivr.net/gh/ScenarioHunting/website/sh-process-view-sm.jpg" alt="Scenario Hunting Process"/>